adfindlater/terraform-raspberrypi-bootstrap/README.md

 # New README

+1. update `terraform.tfvars` with the correct username ans password used by the pis, as well as the timezone.
-Add one control plane and one or more worker node IP addresses to the `terraform_pis.sh` script.
+2. update the `terraform_pis.sh` script with a single IP address for the control plane node and one or more worker node IP addresses.
+3. Run this script to provision the nodes and create a k8s cluster.

 e.g.
 ```
-#!/bin/bash

-# Provide an IP address for the k8s control-plane node as well as a list
-# of worker node IPs to provision.

 control_plane_ip="192.168.1.123"
 worker_ips=("192.168.1.124" "192.168.1.125")
 ```